chris-burrow-apps/chris-burrow-apps.github.io/cv/previous-experience.md

 I had to use time management to complete the project within the designated time period I was given.

 Within that time period I had to learn HTML, interview the staff for features they would like to request, gather all the documents that they wanted web based and create the website.
-I had to self start and get familiar with the server and the new web upload system so I could test the website.
-Each day I had to self motivate and use problem solving skills to get round some issues with the features they wanted to implement, as well as the structure of the website and how it was going to be laid out.
+I had to self start and get familiar with the server and the new web upload system, so I could test the website.
+Each day I had to self motivate and use problem-solving skills to get round some issues with the features they wanted to implement, as well as the structure of the website and how it was going to be laid out.
 Once the task was completed, I showed the teachers to demonstrate how I followed the specification, as well as features that it contained.
 They suggested improvements which I implemented in the final completed design.
 I then had to become familiar with the FTP to upload the design to the main server.

-This work gave me experience to help with my self motivation, problem solving skills and allowed me to learn a new way of completing a task.
+This work gave me experience to help with my self motivation, problem-solving skills and allowed me to learn a new way of completing a task.